-We intend to adopt a written code of business conduct and ethics that applies to all of our employees, officers and directors, including those officers responsible for financial reporting.
+We have adopted a written code of business conduct and ethics that will be effective as of the effective date of the registration statement of which this prospectus forms a part and that applies to all of our employees, officers and directors, including those officers responsible for financial reporting.
 Following the completion of this offering, the code of business conduct and ethics will be available on the investor section of our website at www.xenon-pharma.com.
 We intend to disclose on our website any amendment to, or waiver of, any provision of our code of business conduct and ethics applicable to our directors and executive officers required to be disclosed under the rules of the SEC and NASDAQ.